Monday June 6th:

 Fortunately for the train information guy, Katia interpreted the problem.
 The train information guy told them they would have to purchase another ticket costing only 1 euro.
 They kept saying it was not fair.
 They train guy told them they could try to get on the train and explain the situation but they would be risking having to pay a big fine.
 I even told them, just buy the new ticket.
 They kept saying over and over it was not fair.
 Well, if they read the train schedule, they would have seen that the train they took did not stop in Peschiera Del Garda.
 Finally after about 15 minutes (good thing we were early!), they left.
 The train guy was so grateful for our help that after assuring me that my train would not be affected by the strike, I could contact him if I had any problems.
 Of course if my train stopped at the next station after crossing into the Veneto region, I don't think he would be much help, but he was very nice just the same.

 As usual, when my train arrived, it was hard to say goodbye to Katia.
 Hopefully I will see her again soon.
 The FrecciaBianca train was very nice.
 There was a lot of room between the seats for luggage, even for bags much bigger than mine.
 I sat quietly across from a dorky Italian business guy.
 I tried to explain "dorky" to Andrea, my Italian teacher, but did not do a very good job.
 Anyone know the Italian word for dorky?
-I was too sick (migraine) to even take out my computer or listen to music so I just sat in my seat very quietly.
 At one point, the guy sitting across from me started searching for something.
 Eventually he asked me if I had seen an iPhone anywhere.
 I offered to call his phone to see if we could hear it.
 He said he was going to go and find the train guy.
 I think he might have thought I stole it!
 He returned about 10 minutes later and the train guy called his phone.
 Now I could have done that!
 I was the one that heard it as it was on vibrate and I have super hearing.
 It fell between the seat.